 Bearathon Course Information

-Please note that total distances listed on MapMyRun are longer than the actual race route.
+Please note that total distances listed on MapMyRun are different than the actual race route.
 Mapping software, though generally accurate is not as precise as actual race measurements.
 Course maps provided below are intended to provide participants with a basic understanding of the race courses, not exact distances and measurements.
 Mile markers on maps below may not reflect exact mile marker locations on race course due to map software discrepancies.

 Course Restrictions